 • AAA Rogue River Canoe Rental, Rockford: The livery rents canoes, kayaks, and tubes for floats down the Rogue River.
 It has been shuttling paddlers for more than 40 years.
 Paddlers can choose from two-hour and four-hour trips.
 For more information visit AAA Rogue River Canoe Rental’s website.

-• Wisner Rents Canoes, Newaygo: The popular 44-year-old livery on the Muskegon River rents canoes, kayaks, rafts, and tubes.
+• Wisner Rents Canoes, Newaygo: Since 1969, this popular livery on the Muskegon River has offered canoe, kayak, raft, and tube rentals.
 It provides shuttle services and caters to large groups.
-The company organizes a monthly full-moon paddle down the river at night just for fun.
+Different routes take from 1.5 hours to 4.5 hours.
 For more information visit Wisner Rents Canoes’ website.

 • Lakeshore Kayak Rental, Grand Haven: Located on the lower Grand River in bayou country where wildlife and water lilies abound, the shop rents one and two-person kayaks, canoes, and stand-up paddleboards.
 It offers a shuttle upriver for those wanting to explore the Crockery Creek Natural Area managed by Ottawa County Parks.
 For information visit Lakeshore Kayak Rentals’ website.

-• Bill & Paul’s Sporthaus, Grand Rapids: The store rents solo and tandem kayaks for the day, weekend, or week.
+• Bill & Paul’s Sporthaus, Grand Rapids: The store rents kayaks and SUPs for the day, weekend, or week.
 It has a limited inventory that is available on a first-come, first-serve basis.
 Renters need to be able to transport the boats themselves.
 For information visit Bill & Paul’s Sporthaus’ website.